w3c/wai-curricula/content/designer/inclusive-design-process.md

 Students should be able to:

 * explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with websites and applications
 * define user groups that include different types of users with disabilities
-* research the current accessibility state of a website or application from the perspective of people with disabilities
 * research different types of accessibility barriers and features, such as appropriate contrast ratios and meaningful page structure
-* research accessibility guidelines, standards, and policies,
+* research applicable accessibility guidelines, standards, and policies, such as WCAG
 * determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of skills, use of assistive technology, and type of disability
 * manage involvement of people with disabilities early and throughout the research processes, including in focus groups, questionnaires, and surveys
 * identify related requirements for project managers to include accessibility in the overall project requirements